MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 - Activate the conda envionment 'st-pipeline'
 ```
 ```
-- Submit the job to the compute node.
+- **Submit the job to the compute node**.
 Here please change to you netid (don’t need to add beng469, just your netid) and your email address.
 ```
 sbatch stpipeline-10t.sh NETID --mail-user=xx.xx@yale.edu
 ```